Natata08/application-hub/README.md

 - If you're setting up this repository on a new machine, don't forget to run the `git config core.hooksPath .githooks` command after cloning the repository.

-# HackYourFuture project template

-This template is meant to be used as part of the meal-sharing and Final Project modules, but can work as a starting point for any full stack project.

-It consists of two packages:

-- `api` which is a NodeJS project using Express for the API
-- `app` which is Vite project using React for the web app

-Both packages are as small as possible but feel free to add more tools as you see fit.

 ## Prerequisites

 This project assumes that there is a database already set up with tables and data.